Massapequa Creek

 Massapequa Creek is a 4.8 mi creek that runs through Nassau County, New York, and empties into South Oyster Bay.

+Description

 Most of the length of the creek exists within the Massapequa Preserve, a 432 acre wooded area that extends from the Southern State Parkway in the north to Merrick Road in the south.
 The creek's headwaters extend north to Farmingdale, draining an area of 6.67 sqmi.